LightsUP Festival Series

 The performance contains many creative details that spark moments of insight, delight, joy and/or reflection in the viewer.

-Audition video resource
+Audition video criteria

 • Film the whole group from a fixed camera angle, not individual performers.
 It is important that all students are able to be viewed in the film.

-• It is recommended that schools use a tripod, particularly if panning to ensure a steady image
+• Use a tripod, particularly if panning to ensure a steady image

 • Ensure that the video is of sufficiently high quality to allow the panel to view the details of your work and your performers